agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_branch.md

 on each element of the __SIMD__ vector.
 At first glance, this means that vectorized programs do not support conditional statements, however this is not true.
 Let's take a common image processing operation known as thresholding as a counter example.
 Thresholding is an operation to separate a digital image into its background and foreground pixels.
-Any pixel whose value is less than the choosen threshold is considered to be a background pixel and conversely, any pixel whose value is greater or equal to the threshold is considered to be a foreground pixel.
+Any pixel whose value is less than the chosen threshold is considered to be a background pixel and conversely, any pixel whose value is greater or equal to the threshold is considered to be a foreground pixel.
 The scalar version of this algorithm is
 simply: